Packed with a whopping 3 cups of oats, these Salted Oatmeal Chocolate Chip Cookies turn out crispy with big chunks of bittersweet chocolate.

-I pressed down each dough ball gently with my palm before I put the sheet pans in the oven.
+I press down each dough ball gently with my palm before I put the sheet pans in the oven.
 Right when the cookies finished baking, I sprinkled them with flaky sea salt.

-The cookies turned out crispy with lots of big chunks of bittersweet chocolate.Print
+The cookies turn out crispy with lots of big chunks of bittersweet chocolate.Print

 Salted Oatmeal Chocolate Chip Cookies